nmuhonen/Inferables-For-CLR/README.md

 Inferables-for-CLR
 ==================

 Dependecy Injection.
 Its been around for a while and generally requires some sort of configuration.
-Inspired by rails and other convention based approaches, Inferables creates a depency resolution system, that is based on following location standards for your project.
+Inspired by rails and other convention based approaches, Inferables creates a depency resolution system that is based on following location standards for your project.
 Lets look at an example.

 Lets say your have some injectable classes defined somewhere- a set of loggers for instance: